 Google Slides tools

-Same dynamic-naming pattern as Tableau: each Slides block you share with the agent gets its own tool, named after the block.
+Same dynamic-naming idea as Tableau: each Google Slides block you share gets its own tool, named after the block.

 | Tool | What it does |